dhruvilchidvadiya786r-sys/CovarianceDynamics.jl/docs/manual/index.md

 - memory effects are rarely handled without violating geometry.

 Most existing approaches either:

-- ignore memory, or
+- ignore memory entirely, or
-- sacrifice geometric correctness.
+- sacrifice geometric correctness for convenience.

-This package is designed to **avoid both failures**.
+This package is designed to **avoid both failures simultaneously**.

 ---